Henchel-Santillan/mg5/docs/sbc_provisioning_guide_clean.md

 4. Move or copy files using `mv` or `cp`
 5. Unmount the device: `sudo umount /media/usb`.
 6. Unplug the USB device, plug into your PC, and retrieve the files.

+Note that this method works well if you have an external monitor and keyboard.
+Otherwise, if you are using SSH to run these commands, you might as well just do method 1.